Bosnian Cyrillic

-Bosnian Cyrillic, widely known as Bosančica, is a variant of the Cyrillic alphabet that originated in medieval Bosnia.
+Bosnian Cyrillic, also known as Bosančica, is a variant of the Cyrillic alphabet that originated in medieval region of Bosnia.
 The term was coined at the end of the 19th century by Ćiro Truhelka.
 It was widely used in modern-day Bosnia and Herzegovina and the bordering areas of modern-day Croatia (southern and middle Dalmatia and Dubrovnik regions).

 Its name in Serbo-Croatian is Bosančica and Bosanica the latter of which might be translated as Bosnian script.
-Those who wrote in that script in the Middle Ages called it the Serbian script.
-Serb scholars call it Serbian script, Serbian–Bosnian script, Bosnian–Serb Cyrillic, as part of variant of Serbian Cyrillic and deem the term "bosančica" Austro-Hungarian propaganda.
-Croat scholars also call it Croatian script, Croatian–Bosnian script, Bosnian–Croat Cyrillic, harvacko pismo, arvatica or Western Cyrillic.
+Some of those who wrote in that script referred to it as the Serbian Script.
+Neutral scholars call it Western Cyrillic.
+Serb scholars call it Serbian Script, Serbian Letters, Serbian–Bosnian script, Bosnian–Serb Cyrillic, Serbian Western Cyrillic, Serbian Minuscule, as part of variant of Serbian Cyrillic and deem the term "bosančica" Anti-Serbian Austro-Hungarian propaganda.
+Croat scholars also call it Croatian script, Croatian–Bosnian script, Bosnian–Croat Cyrillic, harvacko pismo, arvatica.
 For other names of Bosnian Cyrillic, see below.

 The use of Bosančica amongst Bosnian Muslims was replaced by Arebica upon the introduction of Islam in Bosnia Eyalet, first amongst the elite, then amongst the wider public.
 The first book in Bosančica was printed by Frančesko Micalović in 1512 in Venice.

 History and characteristic features

-It is hard to ascertain when the earliest features of a characteristic Bosnian type of Cyrillic script had begun to appear, but paleographers consider the Humac tablet to be the first document of this type of script and is believed to date from the 10th or 11th century.
+It is hard to ascertain when the earliest features of a characteristic Bosnian type of Cyrillic script had begun to appear, but some paleographers consider the Humac tablet to be the first document of this type of script and is believed to date between 10th to 12th century.
 Bosnian Cyrillic was used continuously until the 18th century, with sporadic usage even taking place in the 20th century.

 Historically, Bosnian Cyrillic is prominent in the following areas: